API Reference

 • df (TfsDataFrame) -- TfsDataFrame to write.

-• kwargs -- kwargs to be passed to pandas DataFrame.to_hdf(). key is not allowed and mode needs to be w if the output file already exists (w will be used in any case, even if the file does not exist, but only a warning is logged in that case).
+• **kwargs -- Any keyword argument is given to pandas.DataFrame.to_hdf.
+Note that key is not allowed and mode needs to be w if the output file already exists (w will be used in any case, even if the file does not exist, but only a warning is logged in that case).

 Reader